 Appraising Diamonds: Loose vs. Mounted Stones

-Whether the appraiser will evaluate the quality of a diamond as it is mounted in the setting or when the stone is loose can affect significantly the appraised value of the diamond.
+As already mentioned, whether the appraiser will evaluate the quality of a diamond as it is mounted in the setting or when the stone is loose can affect significantly the appraised value of the diamond.

 Mounted diamonds are harder to appraise because the mounting can hide some of their characteristics, making the evaluation less precise.